Kales Vehicle Logo (White) - Leading Semi Trailer Manufacturer

 Worn brake linings Replace brake shoes

 1.2.
-Brakes Won’t Release (Dragging or Slow Release)
+Brakes Won’t Release (Dragging)

 Symptom Likely Cause Solution

-Bent pushrod in brake chamber Replace or straighten pushrod
+Bent pushrod Replace or straighten pushrod

 Symptom Likely Cause Solution